OpenSciViz/cloud/README.md

 1. Patching 4.9 vs. 4.8

-  * 4.9: /usr/share/cloudstack-common/scripts/vm/hypervisor/kvm/patchviasocket.py and
+/usr/share/cloudstack-common/scripts/vm/hypervisor/kvm/patchviasocket.py and

-  -rw-rw-rw-.
-1 cloud cloud 76M Aug  2 03:40 /usr/share/cloudstack-common/vms/systemvm.iso
+  * 4.9: /usr/share/cloudstack-common/vms/systemvm.iso

     The 4.9 ISO contains a full /usr/local/cloud/systemvm directory, with all *.jar *.py, *.sh deps.
     But ssh key-pairs may not have been inserted properly ... virsh console works, ssh and scp may not ...
     One can virsh console into each running system VM (root password) and manually configure sshd, and cut-n-paste the RSA key into /root/.ssh/*rsa*.

-  * 4.8: this ISO is smaller and its /usr/local/cloud/systemvm is nearly empty:
+  * 4.8: /usr/share/cloudstack-common/vms/systemvm.iso

-  -rw-------.
-1 root  root  70M Jul 14 15:02 /usr/share/cloudstack-common/vms/systemvm.iso
+    this ISO is smaller and its /usr/local/cloud/systemvm is nearly empty ...
-  -rw-rw-rw-.
-1 cloud cloud 69M Jan 30  2016 /usr/share/cloudstack-common/vms/systemvm.zip
+    + host /usr/share/cloudstack-common/vms/systemvm.zip -- evidently this is what's missing

   Virsh console usually will not work (in 4.8) until the system VMs are more fully patched.
   Fortunately ssh via -p 3922 and scp -P 3922 to the system VM's link-local eth0 (169.254.x.y) work.